tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/as_lifecycle_hook.html.markdown

 * `default_result` - (Optional, String) Defines the action the AS group should take when the lifecycle hook timeout elapses or if an unexpected failure occurs.
 Valid values: `CONTINUE` and `ABANDON`.
 The default value is `CONTINUE`.
 * `heartbeat_timeout` - (Optional, Int) Defines the amount of time, in seconds, that can elapse before the lifecycle hook times out.
 Valid value ranges: (30~7200). and default value is `300`.
 * `lifecycle_command` - (Optional, List) Remote command execution object. `NotificationTarget` and `LifecycleCommand` cannot be specified at the same time.
+* `lifecycle_transition_type` - (Optional, String) The scenario where the lifecycle hook is applied. `EXTENSION`: the lifecycle hook will be triggered when AttachInstances, DetachInstances or RemoveInstaces is called. `NORMAL`: the lifecycle hook is not triggered by the above APIs.
 * `notification_metadata` - (Optional, String) Contains additional information that you want to include any time AS sends a message to the notification target.
 * `notification_queue_name` - (Optional, String) For CMQ_QUEUE type, a name of queue must be set.
 * `notification_target_type` - (Optional, String) Target type.
 Valid values: `CMQ_QUEUE`, `CMQ_TOPIC`, `TDMQ_CMQ_QUEUE`, `TDMQ_CMQ_TOPIC`.